Ingeborg Bronsart von Schellendorf: Life

-Ingeborg Bronsart von Schellendorf, as she was now known, toured Europe as a concert pianist until 1867, when she was expected to cease work due to her husband's appointment as general manager of the Royal Theatre in Hanover.
-She remained musically active, however, as a composer of opera, chamber and instrumental music and a large number of songs.
+Ingeborg Bronsart von Schellendorf toured Europe as a concert pianist until 1867, when she was expected to cease work due to her husband's appointment as general manager of the Royal Theatre in Hanover.
+She remained musically active as a composer of opera, chamber and instrumental music and a large number of songs.
 Earlier, she had composed a piano concerto (1863), now lost.
 During her lifetime her operas were successfully produced in many theatres in Germany.
 Pieces composed by her which were popular at the time included her Kaiser Wilhelm March (1871), the Singspiel Jery und Bätely (1873) and the opera Hiarne (1891).
+Marie Lipsius, her friend and biographer, described her as "the first and until now the only German woman dramatic composer," and also noted that she was also "the first woman to have brought a large opera {Hiarne) to the stage.